 Heads up, this post may contain affiliate links and any sales made through such links will reward me a small commission – check my Disclosure Policy to learn more.
 As an Amazon Associate I earn from qualifying purchases.

 When I was enormously 9 months pregnant, I wanted two things.
 I wanted to hold my baby and I wanted to be able to tuck my shirt in again.
+I hadn’t given dressing for breastfeeding a single thought.

 After my baby was born, I realized that tucking your shirt in is highly overrated.
 You may think wearing a shirt is overrated when you are pulling your breast out multiple times in a day to feed this ravenous little person.